 Intensive study of vocal/choral materials.
 Methods of presentation of music in middle and secondary grades.
 Curriculum design and incorporation of music curriculum into general curriculum.
 Field experience required.
-(PR: EDF 218, 319)

-342 Music Materials and Procedures.
+(PR: EDF 218, 319) - Music Materials and Procedures.
 3 hrs.
-I, II, S.

-Materials and procedures for teaching music in nursery school, kindergarten and grades K-6.
-(PR: MUS 142 and permission of College of Education and Human Services)

-376 Junior Recital.
-1 hr.

-379 Advanced Class Piano.
-1 hr.

-Class instruction for experienced students.
+I, II, S. Materials and procedures for teaching music in nursery school, kindergarten and grades K-6.
+(PR: MUS 142 and permission of College of Education and Human Services) - 376 Junior Recital.
+1 hr. - 379 Advanced Class Piano.
+1 hr. - Class instruction for experienced students.
 Development of repertoire, ensemble skills, and sight reading.
-(PR: MUS 179D or permission)

-401 Research in Music.
+(PR: MUS 179D or permission) - 401 Research in Music.
 3 hrs.

-Basic research procedures and bibliography study culminating in a project in the student's area of specialization.
-(PR: Permission of instructor and MUS 216)

-410 Introduction to World Music.
+I. - Basic research procedures and bibliography study culminating in a project in the student's area of specialization.
+(PR: Permission of instructor and MUS 212 and 214) - 410 Introduction to World Music.
 3 hrs.

-This course will survey native musics of Africa, Asia, and the Americas as an aspect of culture.
+II. - This course will survey native musics of Africa, Asia, and the Americas as an aspect of culture.
 No formal background in music is required, as students will learn techniques for listening and articulating responses to music.
-(PR: Sophomore standing or above)

-411 Jazz Pedagogy and Conducting.
-3 hrs.

-Methods and materials for jazz curriculum.
+(PR: Sophomore standing or above) - 411 Jazz Pedagogy and Conducting.
+3 hrs. - Methods and materials for jazz curriculum.
 Ensemble organization, rehearsal and conducting techniques.
 Selection of literature and equipment.
 Organization and presentation of public performances.
-(PR: MUS 323)

-415 Choral Conducting.
+(PR: MUS 323) - 415 Choral Conducting.
 2 hrs.
-I.

-Continuation of Music 315 with emphasis on interpretations, voice classification, intonation, choral repertoire, and program building.
+II. - Continuation of Music 315 with emphasis on interpretations, voice classification, intonation, choral repertoire, and program building.
 Opportunity for practical experience is provided by the various college choral organizations.
-(PR: MUS 315)

-422 History and Literature of Music.
+(PR: MUS 315) - 422 History and Literature of Music.
 3 hrs.
-I.

-From Medieval through Baroque periods, including form and texture in music, study of major works, listening to music, project reports.
-Designed for music majors (PR: MUS 121)

-423 History and Literature of Music.
+I. - From Medieval through Baroque periods, including form and texture in music, study of major works, listening to music, project reports.
+Designed for music majors (PR: MUS 121) - 423 History and Literature of Music.
 3 hrs.
-II.

-Classical and Romantic periods, including form and texture in music, study of major works, listening to music, project reports.
+II. - Classical and Romantic periods, including form and texture in music, study of major works, listening to music, project reports.
 Designed for music majors.
-(PR: MUS 422)

-425 Music of the Twentieth Century.
+(PR: MUS 422) - 425 Music of the Twentieth Century.
 3 hrs.
-I.

-Study of the major schools and developments in all aspects of twentieth-century music through reading, analysis, listening, and project reports.
-Designed for music majors (PR: MUS 216, 422, 423)

-426 American Music and Its Influences.
-3 hrs.
-II.

-Musical and cultural influences of European, West African, Caribbean, and Native American societies on United States music from 1650 to 1920.
-Specific application to concert music.

-428 Song Literature.
+I. Study of the major schools and developm - Study of the major schools and developments in all aspects of twentieth-century music through reading, analysis, listening, and project reports.
+Designed for music majors (PR: MUS 212 and 214 or 217, 422, 423) - 426 American Music and Its Influences.
+3 hrs. - Musical and cultural influences of European, West African, Caribbean, and Native American societies on United States music from 1650 to 1920.
+Specific application to concert music. - 428 Song Literature.
 2 hrs.

 A discussion of the development of the art song in western civilization.
 Study of song literature including texts, accompaniments, interpretation, and program building.
-For singers and accompanists.
+For singers and accompaniments in the companiment of the art song in western civilization.
+Study of song literature including texts, accompaniments, interpretation, and program building.

+nists.
 (PR: Sophomore hearing or permission of instructor)